cjbayesian/journal_miner/README.md

 These scripts use regular expressions to search for and extract a few key statistics from the raw text of journal articles.
-Code here is provided to accompany the paper titled __Rising complexity and falling explanatory power in ecology__, by Etienne Low-Décarie, Corey Chivers, and Monica Granados.
+Code here is provided to accompany the paper titled __Rising complexity and falling explanatory power in ecology__ (in prep), by Etienne Low-Décarie, Corey Chivers, and Monica Granados.

 ## Requirements: